 (Leading to an A.A.S.
-Degree) Advisor: E. Walker, Jr. CODE: IMA
+Degree) Advisors: E. Walker, Jr. & E. Bell CODE: IMA

-Program Description: The Industrial Maintenance Trades curriculum is a Career Technical program designed to prepare students for entry-level employment as multi-skilled maintenance technicians.
-Industrial maintenance trade technicians are responsible for assembling, installing, maintaining and repairing machinery used in the manufacturing or industrial environment.
-Students receive basic instruction in a wide variety of areas including safety, machinery maintenance and troubleshooting service, blueprint reading, basic welding and cutting operations, basic machining operations, fundamentals of piping and hydro-testing, and fundamentals of industrial electricity.
+Program Description: This program is designed to prepare students for entry-level employment as multicraft maintenance technicians.
+Industrial maintenance trade technicians are responsible for assembling, installing, and maintaining and repairing machinery used in the manufacturing or industrial environment.
+Students receive basic instruction in a wide variety of areas including safety, machinery maintenance and troubleshooting/service, blueprint reading, basic machining operations, fundamentals of piping and hydrotesting, and fundamentals of industrial electricity.
+Elective courses were added in an effort to allow colleges to customize the state-wide curriculum framework to meet the needs of the local economy.